Doing business with the Council

 This does not mean that we will always buy the cheapest product or service, but consider quality and cost when deciding what we buy and who from, sometimes this means buying something rather than providing the service or goods ourselves.

-We now use E-procurement to buy the vast majority of our goods, works and services rather than a paper based system.
+The Council uses an E-procurement system to buy the vast majority of our goods, works and services rather than a paper based system.

 All elements, from the initial ordering to the invoicing and payment, is carried out electronically to streamline processes and reduce costs.

-The system we, and councils across the North East, use to advertise contracts and invite/receive tenders is ProContract.
+The system we, and councils across the North East, use to advertise contracts and invite or receive tenders is called Open.
 Suppliers need to be registered to receive notification of opportunities and to return a quote or tender.
-To register use the ProContract Supplier Registration.

 Our procurement procedures and rules